kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - [Election Studies](https://electionstudies.org//)

 All analyses must be done in RStudio, and your final written report and analysis **must be reproducible**.
-This means that you must create an R Markdown document attached to a RStudio project repository that will create your written report exactly upon knitting.
+This means that you must create a Quarto document attached to a RStudio project repository that will create your written report exactly upon rendering.

 ## Project proposal